Yorivel/Dynamic-Wardrobe/docs/apartment-guide.md

 ## Finding Coordinates

 The config file includes console commands for looking up entrance coordinates and quest facts using Cyber Engine Tweaks.
 Open the CET console in-game to use them.

+For the list of built-in apartments, see [Custom Apartments](apartments.md).